Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 where we were well aware they

-thro' A long range gun followed me
+thro'.
+A long range gun followed me

 along the main Road dropping its

-last shell [?] as I left [?].
+last shell just as I left Warfusee.

-I found the Btn had settled down
+I found the Bty had settled down

 where we had selected reserve